Definition of iron deficiency

 Iron in the diet

-Iron is a mineral naturally found in several foods.
+Iron is a mineral naturally found in many foods.
 There are two types of iron: heme iron and non-heme iron.
 Heme iron is found in animal-based foods such as meat, fish, and seafood.
-Non-heme iron is mainly present in plant-based foods, such as legumes, nuts, seeds, enriched grains (e.g., pasta), soy-based products (e.g., tofu, tempeh, fortified soy beverages), and certain vegetables (e.g., dark green leafy vegetables).
+Non-heme iron is mainly present in plant-based foods, such as legumes, nuts, seeds, enriched grains (e.g., pasta), soy products (e.g., tofu, tempeh, fortified soy beverages), and certain vegetables (e.g., dark leafy greens).
 Heme iron is better absorbed by the body than non-heme iron, which accounts for about 85% of iron intake in an average diet.

 Substances that limit the absorption of non-heme iron

 There are two ways to increase the absorption of non-heme iron by the body.
 The first is to combine a source of non-heme iron with a source of vitamin C, which is mainly found in vegetables and fruits.
-For example, you can drizzle spinach with a splash of lemon juice or serve a pasta salad with tomatoes.
-The second way to increase the absorption of non-heme iron is to pair it with animal-based proteins.
-For example, you can combine red beans and ground meat in a chili.
+For example, spinach can be drizzled with a splash of lemon juice or a pasta salad served with tomatoes.
+The second way to increase the absorption of non-heme iron is to combine it with animal protein.
+For example, red beans and ground meat can be combined in chili.

 Daily iron requirements for adults